infernojs/inferno/packages/inferno-compat/README.md

 - ClassName is copied to props
 - Children is copied to props (for html vNodes too)
-- String refs are supported
+- styles are converted from camelCase to hyphen-case runtime.
+You can turn off this feature by setting: `options.reactStyles = false;`
 - Empty props are always created for element vNodes
 - You can create Components based on string
 - `findDOMNOde` -method is available